castorini/anserini/docs/experiments-cord19.md

 ## Known Issues

-+ Version of 2020-05-19: Missing URLs for several articles due to a known issue with the CORD-19 dataset release.
++ Release of 2020/05/19: Missing URLs for several articles due to a known issue with the CORD-19 dataset release.